RyazanovEvgeniy/OOP/README.md

 Every class should have only one reason to change

 Open–Closed Principle (OCP))</br>
-The open-closed principle states that software entities should be open for extension, but closed for modification
+The open-closed principle states that software entities</br>
+should be open for extension, but closed for modification

 Liskov Substitution Principle (LSP)</br>
 Subtype Requirement: Let ϕ(x) be a property provable about objects x of type T</br>